dotnet/msbuild/documentation/high-level-introduction.md

 ## Debugging
   - Easily the most important thing is to get a full diagnostic build.
-This will list all variables set and the ordering\execution of each target.
+This will list all variables set and the ordering/execution of each target.
   - You can add debug “Console.WriteLine”s by using the built in MessageTask: